 Lastly, employees with more than twenty years of professional experience get a salary of 9,090 BGN per month, 7% more than people with fifteen to twenty years of experience.

 |Certificate or Diploma||+15%|

 We all know that higher education equals a bigger salary, but how much more money can a degree add to your income?
 We broke down Shopping Center Manager salaries by education level in order to make a comparison.

-When the education level is High School, the average salary of a Shopping Center Manager is 4,520 BGN per month.
+When the education level is High School, the average salary is 4,520 BGN per month.

 While someone with a Certificate or Diploma gets a salary of 5,190 BGN per month, 15% more than someone having a High School degree.

-A Bachelor's Degree gets its holder an average salary of 6,990 BGN per month, 35% more than someone with a Certificate or Diploma.
+People with Bachelor's Degree have an average salary of 6,990 BGN per month, 35% more than someone with a Certificate or Diploma.

 Professionals who hold a Master's Degree are rewarded with an average salary of 8,790 BGN per month, 26% more than someone with Bachelor's Degree.

 A Master's degree program or any post-graduate program in Bulgaria costs anywhere from 16,500 Bulgarian Lev(s) to 49,500 Bulgarian Lev(s) and lasts approximately two years.
 That is quite an investment.

 You can't really expect any salary increases during the study period, assuming you already have a job.
 In most cases, a salary review is conducted once education is completed and the degree has been attained.